karolzlot/google-serp-django/readme.md

 However this setting is not good idea under heavy load.
 In that case I would specify transactions manually.

-### What could be improved in this project (if I could find time):

-- validation of form fields
-- better saving of last state of form fields, so user don't need to repeat entering settings
-- change of server in Dockerfile from interanal django server to faster `asgi` server, e.g. `Uvicorn`
-- choice of google domain and language, currenlty those are hard-coded to Polish version of google
-- handling of cookies and better coping with robot detection

 ### @dataclass in `search_result.py`

 I added `Dataclass` to names of dataclass objects, so those are different from names in `models.py`.
 They could be easily mistaken otherwise.